wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 			Description
 		</td>
 		<td>
-			When a message is read from an inbound (RabbitMQ) message queue via an <b>Inbound Endpoint</b>, it will be sent to a service running in the backend.
+			When a message is read from a RabbitMQ message queue, it will be sent to a service running in the backend.
 If a failure occurs, the Micro Integrator will do a <b>basicReject</b> with the <b>requeue</b> flag set to 'false'.
 In that case, the user must <a href="../../../../use-cases/examples/rabbitmq_examples/move-msgs-to-dlq-rabbitmq">configure a Dead Letter Exchange</a> to avoid losing messages.
 The same concept could be used to <a href="../../../../use-cases/examples/rabbitmq_examples/retry-delay-failed-msgs-rabbitmq">control the number of retries and to delay messages</a>.</br></br>
 			Note that you need to set the SET_ROLLBACK_ONLY property in the fault handler (e.g., the fault sequence).
 		</td>
 	</tr>